philipturner/metal-fft/README.md

 # MetalFFT

 1D, 2D, and 3D variations of Fast Fourier Transforms implemented for a Metal backend for Swift for TensorFlow.
 This is still in progress, but star or "watch" it to be alerted of its completion in the future.
-It will likely be kept separate from a MetalRT or [SwiftRT](https://github.com/ewconnell/swiftrt) implementation due to its domain-specific nature.
+It will likely be kept separate from an XLA or [SwiftRT](https://github.com/ewconnell/swiftrt) implementation due to its domain-specific nature.
 For more context on the S4TF backend, see the [Differentiation iOS Demo](https://github.com/philipturner/differentiation-ios-demo).

 ## How to use